Singh510ms/career-booster/README.md

+## This small side project still needs some work on the front end but meant as a proof of concept with CrewAI and Cerebras!

 # Career Booster - AI-Powered Portfolio Project Generator

 A web application that uses CrewAI to generate tailored project ideas and platform-specific prompts based on your resume and job descriptions.